 Building a new home brings many challenges and choices along the way; color selection, material, budget.
 One choice affects the next, and so on.
 Important decisions can be forgotten about, or continually be pushed back until…it’s too late.
 This staircase had minimal clearance.
 Bulky wood railings not only take up more space, they also require early decisions about attaching posts to the structure, stain vs paint, etc. Not to mention the fact a wood spindle railing will do little to open up the space, when the theme is “open concept”.

-To solve the issue of space we used the existing stub wall divider in between the set of stairs as the mount for an aluminum base shoe.
-The base shoe is mounted directly on top of the finished structure with lag bolts that are hidden.
-Note this huge benefit for allowing any staining and painting work to be done previous to railing installation.
-Now the stair case was able to be separated by one half inch piece of tempered clear glass not intruding on either side of the stairs.
-Clear glass being transparent tremendously helped these existing stairs look bigger than they actually were.
+To solve this issue of space, we used the existing stub wall divider, in between the set of stairs, to mount an aluminum base shoe.
+The base shoe is mounted directly on top of the finished structure with concealed lag bolts.
+This is a huge benefit, as it allowsany staining and painting work to be done before the railing is installed.
+Now the staircase could be divided by a one-half-inch piece of tempered clear glass, not intruding on either side of the stairs and helping these existing stairs look tremendously more spacious than they actually were.

-Combine that with clean and simple installation with no glue, paint, or stain after the finish products of the home are installed, makes for less likely hood of damage to the railing system after installation.
-With the added benefit of being able to attach a sleek stainless steel hand railing through the glass going from the top of the main floor to the basement with very little interruption in the open concept.
-Note base shoe and pipe railing are available in stainless steel or powder coated aluminum to color to match if needed.
+This clean and simple installation, with no glue, paint, or stain to be applied after the finish products of the home are installed, made damage to the railing system after installation far less likely.
+Plus, we were able to attach a sleek stainless steel hand railing through the glass going from the top of the main floor to the basement, again with minimal visual disruption to the open concept.
+Base shoes and pipe railings are available in stainless steel, or powder-coated aluminum to color-match if needed.